TcMenu/tcMenu/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

-**Commerical or Personal use**
-Are you using tcMenu for commercial or personal/community use.
+Please make sure this is an actual bug first, if not sure open a discussion.

 **To Reproduce**
 Steps to reproduce the behavior, if a UI issue please detail all steps and include an example project if needed.
 If a library issue provide whatever is needed in order for me to quickly identify the cause.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots - optional**
 If applicable, add screenshots to help explain your problem.

 **Desktop UI issue (please complete the following information):**